finance calculator

 FAQs

-Does this handle MACRS or accelerated methods?
+Does this calculator handle MACRS or accelerated depreciation methods?

-Do I need salvage value?
+Do I have to include a salvage value?

-Can I use this for intangible assets?
+Can I use this for intangible assets like software or patents?

 Related calculators